 Cost of living concession

-The Government will also provide a once off boost of $500 and bring forward the 2020-21 Cost of Living Concession for households who are receiving the Centrelink JobSeeker Payment, assisting those who are unemployed or lose their jobs as a result of the coronavirus restrictions.
+The Government is providing a once off boost of $500 and bought forward the 2020-21 Cost of Living Concession for households who are receiving the Centrelink JobSeeker Payment, assisting those who are unemployed or lose their jobs as a result of the coronavirus restrictions.

 For eligible homeowners, their 2020-21 payment of $215.10 will now become $715.10.
 Eligible tenants will receive $607.60.